AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 #### com.day.cq.wcm.api {#com-day-cq-wcm-api}

-Please note that we are in the process of updating `com.day.cq.wcm.api` and with the current release, we have marked as `@Deprecated` a few of its methods and classes.
-These will be removed in future releases, so please consider switching to their suggested alternatives if you are using any of them.
+Please note that Adobe is in the process of updating `com.day.cq.wcm.api`.
+Some of its methods and classes have been marked as `@Deprecated` in the current release.
+These will be removed in future releases.
+Please consider switching to their suggested alternatives.

 ### Security Fixes {#security-17964}